-The accounting for the acquisition of assets and liabilities of Ungerer and its affiliates, including the valuation of intangible assets identified, requires a number of complex accounting judgments sensitive to key assumptions such as discount rate, growth rate and other assumptions used in the business plan, internal rate of return, attrition rate and royalty rate.
+The acquisition accounting of Custom Essence and DDW and its affiliates, including the valuation of intangible assets identified, requires a number of complex accounting judgments such as the determination of the fair value methodology and the selection of comparable transactions.

-In addition, the amortisation period retained for intangibles acquired also requires judgment and constitutes a significant estimate that affects current and future financial periods.
+In addition, the amortisation period retained for the intangibles acquired also requires judgment and constitutes a management estimate that affects current and future financial periods.

-We focused on this transaction because of the complexity of applying acquisition accounting, the level of judgment relating to the identification and valuation of intangible assets, valuation of tangible assets acquired and the liabilities assumed and the significance of consideration paid on that particular transaction in 2020.
+We focused on these transactions because of the complexity of applying acquisition accounting, the level of judgment relating to the identification and valuation of intangible assets, calculation of the related deferred taxes, valuation of tangible assets acquired, and the liabilities assumed and the significance of consideration paid on that particular transactions in 2021.